-Now you know why you want to be ethical on your fashion journey, you need to know how you are going to go about it.
+Now you know why you want to be stricter on your fashion journey, you need to know how you are going to go about it.

 Do you plan on stopping buying all together?

-Are you planning on slowly incorporate ethical buy into your wardrobe?
+Are you planning on slowly incorporate ethical pieces into your wardrobe?

 What is your budget?

 How many times a year are you planning on shopping, the occasions?

 There are so many more questions you need to ask yourself.

 I find it best practice to set up a monthly or quarterly review of your goals, the progress, and make any adjustment when necessary.